 Crozer sponsors four additional graduate medical education programs – Internal Medicine, Obstetrics/Gynecology, Pediatrics, and a Transitional First Year.
 Patients on the teaching services are cared for by a team of residents, interns and medical students, whose decision-making is supervised by attending physicians during daily teaching rounds.
 At Crozer, the Family Medicine interns are completely integrated into all the teaching services and are given the same responsibility and recognition as other specialty residents.
 First-year call is tied to your inpatient service at Crozer, with no call responsibilities during the Community Medicine, Gynecology, Inpatient Family Medicine and ER rotations.

-In addition to Crozer’s hospital experience, PGY-I residents see their own patients at least one half-day per week at the Center for Family Health.
+In addition to Crozer’s hospital experience, PGY-I residents see their own patients anywhere from one half-day to three full days per week at the Center for Family Health.
 They also spend one month on the Family Medicine inpatient service at Delaware County Memorial Hospital providing care for our Center’s hospitalized patients, and one month on Community Medicine learning about the broad resources and ancillary services in our community.

 PGY-II and PGY-III